 Coal is BC’s largest export commodity.
-In 2018, metallurgical and thermal coal production generated $6.31 billion dollars for BC (view report).
-Innovative technologies are needed to help this sector maintain its international competitiveness.
+In 2019, BC metallurgical and thermal coal sales were $5.08 billion (view report).
+Innovative technologies help this sector maintain its international competitiveness.

-Samples of metallurgical coal — used to make coke, an essential ingredient in steel production — are ‘washed’ before quality testing in the laboratory.
-Coal from BC’s coal mines contains ash which must be removed to produce a clean sample for accurate coal and coke quality characterization.
-This step in the analysis process is vital to accurately assess the economic value of a deposit and must be reliable.
+Samples of metallurgical coal — used to make coke, an essential ingredient in steel production — are washed before quality testing in the laboratory.
+Coal from BC’s coal mines contains mineral and ash particles which must be removed to produce a clean sample for accurate coal and coke quality assessment.
+This is vital to accurately determine the economic value of a deposit and must therefore be reliable.

-Currently, coal samples are analyzed using the float/sink method which uses organic liquids such as white spirit, perchloroethylene (PCE) and methylene bromide.
-These organic liquids can have a negative effect on testing coking coal quality and potentially expose laboratory technicians to carcinogenic materials.
+Currently, laboratories analyze coal samples using a float-and-sink method which uses organic liquids such as white spirit, perchloroethylene (PCE) and methylene bromide.
+These can have a negative effect on coking coal quality tests and potentially expose laboratory technicians to carcinogenic materials.

 An alternative and effective water-based washing method, that could provide comparable results to that from an industrial coal washing plant, would remove the need to use organic liquids in the process and the associated health and environmental risks.

 This project fits under Geoscience BC’s Strategic Objective of ‘Advancing Science and Innovative Geoscience Technologies’ and the goal to:

 - Increase research and development of innovative exploration and mining methods, tools, approaches and geoscience technologies.

 The project goal was to assess the complete coke characteristics and quality of Roben Jig washed coal and determine if the coal’s quality is equivalent or superior to two traditionally washing methods.